 With experts from across legal and academic fields, the Accountability & The Law Conference is a special initiative of The Australia Institute that will discuss the weaknesses in the current federal accountability system and suggest mechanisms for reform.

-Keynote — Nicholas Cowdery AM QC
+Keynotes — Nicholas Cowdery AM QC and Geoffrey Watson SC

-Shadow Attorney General Mark Dreyfus QC
+Shadow Attorney General Mark Dreyfus QC, Senator Nick Xenophon

 Associate Professor Joo Cheong Tham, Associate Professor Gabrielle Appleby, Professor AJ Brown

 Ongoing scandals involving federal politicians show that the undue influence and corruption risks uncovered through NSW ICAC are not limited to a state government level.
 In fact, the integration of political parties across state and federal branches mean that fundraising is shared and many officials fill roles at both levels.

 Weak accountability laws, low levels of public disclosure and the lack of a federal anti-corruption watchdog make many cases of undue influence and soft corruption at a federal level hidden from public view.
 In addition, behaviour considered corrupt in NSW is currently fully legal at a federal level.

 This can impact a range of policy areas, when politicians and public officials are open to the undue influence of vested interests when making decisions on policy development.